-6. PROJECT/PROGRAMMES COMPONENTS AND FINANCING
+7.5.
+PROJECT/PROGRAMMES COMPONENTS AND FINANCING

 In Indonesia, informal public space is unconsciously found in many places.
 From urban to rural areas, people have their own terminology to describe communal space.
 The Indonesian Government itself doesn't use phrase "public space", but promotes open green space with some thematic models.
-In Jakarta, at the moment use the name of RPTRA (Ruang Publik Terpadu Ramah Anak) or Integrated Child Friendly Public Space and will be change soon to Taman Maju Bersama and became to political more then became city policy to provide place for public.
-Another case is in Bandung City, a place that was meant to provide for people and that became a very artificial environment, with many marketing twists providing thematic flavours, for example Taman Jomblo (Park for Single) and several others similar instances.
+In Jakarta, at the moment use the name of RPTRA (RuangPublikTerpaduRuang Publik Terpadu, Ramah Anak) or Integrated Child Friendly Public Space and will be change soon to Taman MajuBersamaMaju Bersama, and became to political more then became city policy to provide place for public.
+Another case is in Bandung City, a place that was meant to provide for people and that became a very artificial environment, with many marketing twistsprovidingtwists providing thematic flavoursflavors, for example Taman Jomblo (Park for Single) and several others similar instances.
 All of this triggers questions and challenges us to re-define public space.
 Can a new typology of public space enhance our places and communities?
 Space for public often doesn't have any real meaning, which results in empty public spaces, unsafe, underused, and overall not felt as the hearth of the community.
-Public spaces are often the product of bureaucracy and the compromise between private interests and public needs.
+Public spaces are often the product ofbureaucracy of bureaucracy and the compromise between private interests and public needs.
 Commercialisation of public spaces and competition for urban spaces are some of the complex fights and tensions that we experience in the contemporary city.
-Adding to these a risk adverse culture, the overall result is that "public space" became an expensive endeavour, it is not uncommon for a project to budget more than USD 20.000just to make feasibility studies, often neglects the participation of people and community engagement.
-This project aims also to use this new typology of public space as an example of a process to integrate participatory process for the future development in a flexible, innovative, and democratic way connecting people, was inaugurated with several delegates, The Third Session Preparatory Committee (Prepcom) 3 for Habitat III.
-The Cak Markeso Cultural Centre in the form of Joglo (traditional Javanese building) is located in the middle of the settlement, and becomes a venue for discussion about all things related to the environment in which it lives.
-Its construction is the result of cooperation between the United Cities Local Government of Asia Pacific (UCLG ASPAC), UN-Habitat, and the Surabaya City Government.
+Adding to these a risk adverse culture, the overall result is that "public space" became an expensive endeavourendeavor, it is not uncommon for a project to budget more than USD 20.000just to make feasibility studies, often neglects the participation of people and community engagement.
+This project aims also to use this new typology of public space as an example of a process to integrate participatory process for the future development in a flexible, innovative, and democratic way